Change Font Size

 Texas Lesson Study (TXLS) is inquiry-based, systematic professional development.
 Our program is

-Lesson Study is a framework for collaborative instructional research and lesson design that can be implemented by all campuses.
-The construct of the Lesson Study groups can vary based on the campus size and needs.
+Texas Lesson Study is a framework for collaborative instructional research and lesson internalization that can be implemented by all campuses.
+The construct of Lesson Study groups can vary based on the campus size and needs.

 The purpose of Lesson Study is to help teachers improve their effectiveness, share best practices with other teachers, improve student outcomes, and provide a platform to demonstrate mastery within the teaching profession.